Admission to the major

 ECON 365 – Writing in Economics (formerly ECON 397W)

-All sections of ECON 365 fulfill the Junior Year Writing requirement.
-Some, but not all, sections of ECON 365 may also fulfill either one of the required four upper-level ECON courses (see 10. below) or one of the required upper-level ECON courses in Option A (see 11. below).
-Questions should be directed to an Academic Advisor in the Department of Economics.
+All sections of ECON 365 fulfill the Junior Year Writing requirement, and fulfill either one of the required four upper-level ECON courses (see 10. below) or one of the required upper-level ECON courses in Option A (see 11. below).

 9. Integrative Experience (IE), fulfilled by one of the following courses (not required for Econ secondary majors):